 Another reason we buy and cook in bulk is because it will save a ton of time in the future.
 Sure, you have to put in some work up front, but it will save so much more time in the long run.

-First thing you want to do is make sure you have everything you are going to need gathered together.
+The first thing you want to do is make sure you have everything you are going to need gathered together.
 There aren’t too many supplies you will need.

 – potatoes (we used a bag at a time)